-- 15. We urge Member States, United Nations Observer States, international financial institutions, multilateral development banks, private foundations, philanthropies, funds and other actors to promote further synergies and coherence in financing action to address the global challenges including climate change, biodiversity loss and pollution, and to provide incentives and an enabling fiscal and policy framework for resource mobilization, as called for at the International Monetary Fund and World Bank 2023 annual meetings held in Marrakech.
-We will engage domestic, international, and private sector actors in the rapid mobilization and scaling up of means of implementation, in line with the Addis Ababa Action Agenda of the Third International Conference on Financing for Development, while welcoming ongoing efforts to evolve the international financial architecture. - 16.
+- 15. We urge Member States, United Nations Observer States, international financial institutions, multilateral development banks, private foundations, philanthropies, funds and other actors to promote further synergies and coherence in financing action to address the global environmental challenges and crises including climate change, biodiversity loss and pollution, and to provide an enabling policy framework for resource mobilization, as called for at the International Monetary Fund and World Bank 2023 annual meetings held in Marrakech.
+We will engage domestic, international, and private sector actors in the rapid mobilization and scaling up of means of implementation, in line with the Addis Ababa Action Agenda of the Third International Conference on Financing for Development, while welcoming ongoing efforts to evolve the international financial architecture and reform development Financing. - 16.
 We reiterate our recognition of the United Nations Environment Programme's role in strengthening the science-policy interface and undertaking strategic foresight and horizon scanning in collaboration with existing science policy platforms and panels to improve the capacity of Member States and stakeholders at all levels to prioritize scientific research, stimulate and encourage decision making and actions that can anticipate trends and risks, and prevent and respond to emerging cross-cutting environmental and health issues, with particular focus on life cycle assessment of the environmental and sustainable development impacts of specific technologies in order to make informed decisions. - 17.
 We reaffirm the interdependence of climate change, biodiversity loss and pollution, and the need to address those crises in a comprehensive and integrated manner, in line with relevant international obligations and different national circumstances.
 We also reaffirm the role of the United Nations Environment Programme and the importance of recruiting staff on a wide geographical basis as possible to advance the equitable geographic distribution and gender parity among its staff; and support continuous strengthening of oversight and accountability of the UNEP secretariat, as set for in the political declaration of the special session of the United Environment Assembly to commemorate the fiftieth anniversary of the establishment of the United Nations Environment Programme. - 18.
-We call for the reinforcement of the United Nations Environment Programme's Headquarters and its catalytic role, at the global level as well as its regional offices, in strengthening regional cooperation, including through regional ministerial forums and, while excluding politicization of environmental processes, to tackle context-specific environmental challenges.
-We also recognize the growing demand for a stronger and more coherent environmental support at the country level, including with regard to the United Nations Environment Programme engagement with United Nations resident coordinators and country teams, to support mainstreaming of environmental super of sustainable development in Common Country Analyses and the United Nations Sustainable Development Cooperation Frameworks, and call for the strengthening of the role of United Nations Environment Programme within the United Nations development system at the regional and country level, including from the regular budget. - 19.
-We call on the United Nations Environment Programme, as the leading global environmental authority within the United Nations, and echoing the political declaration of the special session of the United Environment Assembly to commemorate the fiftieth anniversary of the establishment of the United Nations Environment Programme, to intensify its support and assistance to Member States, including at the country level and in cooperation with relevant multilateral environment agreements secretariats, in the implementation of the multilateral environmental agreements, the environmental dimension of the 2030 Agenda and its Sustainable Development Goals, while providing equal attention and prioritization of the implementation of all Environment Assembly resolutions and outcomes.
+We call for the reinforcement of the United Nations Environment Programme and its catalytic role, both at the Headquarters and in level regional offices, in strengthening regional cooperation, including through regional ministerial forums and, while excluding politicization of environmental processes, to tackle context-specific environmental challenges.
+We also recognize the growing demand for a stronger and more coherent environmental support at the country level, including with regard to the United Nations Environment Programme engagement with United Nations resident coordinators and country teams, to support mainstreaming of environmental issues into planning, programming and operations, and inclusion of the environmental dimension of sustainable development in Common Country Analyses and the United Nations Sustainable Development Cooperation Frameworks, and call for the strengthening of United Nations Environment Programme within the United Nations development system at the regional and country level. - 19.
+We call on the United Nations Environment Programme, as the leading global environmental authority within the United Nations, and echoing the political declaration of the special session of the United Environment Assembly to commemorate the fiftieth anniversary of the establishment of the United Nations Environment Programme, to intensify its support and assistance to Member States, including at the country level and in cooperation with relevant multilateral environment agreements secretariats, in the implementation of the multilateral environment Goals, while providing equal attention and prioritization of the implementation of all Environment Assembly resolutions and outcomes.